 [A recent exchange about the progressive feminism that infects publishing put me in mind of a series of items I wrote more than 30 years ago about the state of book publishing when I was the Senior Editor and Director of Paperback Publishing at Houghton Mifflin.
 I went to the online attic where a lot of these things are kept and managed to pull a few out of the old dusty packing crates and smuggle them past the ghosts.
 A few struck me as still germane to today’s publishing environment — even more so because so little has changed — except the names of the usual suspects.
 Don’t think it’s dated.
 This is probably a whole lot like what will happen this year.]

-The mind reels, then pauses, then leaves the body as it enters the convention center, pushes past the large banners proclaiming this to be “The Year of The Reader!’
+The mind reels then pauses…. then leaves the body as one enters the convention center, pushes past the large banners proclaiming this to be “The Year of The Reader!’
 Hope, always hope.
 Give us a reader, any reader.
 We gots the books if you gots the time.
 And thirty dollars.

 But where are the books?

-Not really that visible.
-Simon has a lot of videos, a lot of failing audios, and a lot of covers blown up glued down to plexiglass and backlit.
+Books are not really that visible at the “Booksellers Convention”.
+Simon & Schuster has a lot of videos, a lot of failing audios, and a lot of covers blown up and glued down to plexiglass and backlit.
 These are supposed to be the stars, the big books, the ones all America is dying to read.
 Hard to make out the titles.
 They blur.